 My sad life in London

-I lived for 8 long years in London, included my experiences like a continuos cruiser on my narrowboat along its canals trying to find natural reserves and gardens …but London is the crowded big smoke, dangerous, expensive and polluted and for the whole period I had never been happy and found only a contaminated nature and lots of plastic bags.
+I lived for 8 long years in London, including my experiences like a continuous cruiser on my narrowboat along its canals trying to find natural reserves and gardens … but London is the crowded big smoke, dangerous, expensive and polluted, and for the whole period I had never been happy and found only a contaminated nature and lots of plastic bags.

 In 2019, at the end of a tormented relationship, I decided to do my luggage, sell my narrowboat and move to Bristol.

-Thanks to a couple of Bristolium friends and research on google I arrived in West Bristol and now, after two years, I am really excited and happy to live here …full of green, parks, quiet and so elegant that often I forget to live in a big city.
+Thanks to a couple of Bristolium friends and research on google I arrived in West Bristol and now, after two years, I am really excited and happy to live here … full of green, parks, quiet and so elegant that often I forget I live in a big city.

 In 2020, for the Covid pandemic, I was forced to stay in England with no travels abroad or a visit to Italy, my home country.

-Therefore I decided to join a hiking group where I met people in love with nature and walks …some of them are now my best friends and every weekend we try to organize hiking, obviously respecting the government rules, where I have also the possibility to take pictures at incredible flowers and landscapes that I used for my art.
+Therefore, I decided to join a hiking group where I met people in love with nature and walks …some of them are now my best friends and every weekend we try to organise hiking, obviously respecting the government rules, where I also have the possibility to take pictures of incredible flowers and landscapes that I use for my art.

-As soon as the lockdown was lifted we run with our cars around Devon, Somerset, Cotswold, Wiltshire to discover the beauty of this side of the island.
+As soon as the lockdown was lifted, we ran with our cars around Devon, Somerset, the Cotswolds, and Wiltshire to discover the beauty of this side of the island.

 I was a travel agent and tour leader for 25 years and used to visit lots of countries around the world …and I never could imagine England has so much to offer.
 The tourism industry should promote better these areas to encourage people to come and have holidays here.